khangnguyen963/hello-world/README.md

 # hello-world
+Hello everyone,
-Hello everyone, my name is Khang, it is great to be out here with you guys
+My name is Khang, it is great to be out here with you guys.
+I love music and sneaker.